Free Pinellas County Public Records: Arrests, Criminal, Marital

 People can also contact their local city PD for fingerprinting services by googling their website and navigating to the “Fingerprinting” or the “Contact” page.

-How To Check for Active Arrest Warrants in Pinellas County Florida
+How To Check Who Has an Active Arrest Warrant in Pinellas County

 People who seek to find out if someone has a warrant out for them in Pinellas County can contact the County Sheriff’s Office Warrant Desk by calling 727-582-6192.